rsdoiel/antenna/archives/2025/planet_2025.32.md

 date: 2025-08-11, from: Vatican News

-                    <p>The Vatican has published a new Rescript, signed by the Prefect of the Secretariat for the Economy and approved by the Holy Father, that introduces several new measures regarding paternity leave, the rights of parents with children who are incapacitated or in situations of severe disability, and the granting of family allowances.</p>
+                    <p>The Vatican has published a new Rescript, signed by the Prefect of the Secretariat for the Economy and approved by the Holy Father, that introduces several new measures regarding paternity leave, the rights of parents with children who are incapacitated or have a severe disability, and the granting of family allowances.</p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-08/pope-expands-rights-for-parents-working-in-the-vatican.html">Read all</a></p>
                     <p>&nbsp;</p>